ucsb-cs48-w19/6pm-park-finder/README.md

 Install Unity 2018.3.0.
 Make sure to include the iOS and/or Android module when installing.
 If Unity is already installed you may need to download the iOS module through File / Build Settings After cloning this repo, open the repo directory on master through Unity.
+Through the Unity application go into the repo and open the 6pm-park-finder directory at the root of the repo.
 You may develop through the Unity app.
 Double click the Default Scene and press play in the game tab to see the app in action on your computer.

 If you want to build to Android, you can download the Android SDK along with Android studio at this link: https://developer.android.com/studio.